Samsung/tizen-docs/docs/application/native/guides/machine-learning/machine-learning-training.md

 2. Batch

-A batch is a bundle of samples which will be fed to a single iteration.
+A batch is a bundle of samples which is fed to a single iteration.
 If a batch is of size 5, the batch layout, where `/*` denotes nth sample will be:

 ```
 [[input_1/1][input_1/2][input_1/3][input_1/4][input_1/5]],